RussellGilmore/red-chart/README.md

 # Red Charts

-> **⚠️ WORK IN PROGRESS**: This project is under heavy development and is not
-> yet ready for production use.

 > Modern Helm charts for deploying web applications with Istio service mesh,
 > cert-manager, and Traefik integration.